- Did a power outage occur and your Xbox One isn't turning on anymore? We found some solutions.

 - If you smelled smoke or any burnt circuitry, we strongly advise you to visit an Xbox service.

 Hardware issues are, plainly said, the worst.
 The worst thing that can happen to your Xbox One is to get broken after a power outage.
-A sudden Power outrage and your Xbox One console refuse to restart no matter what is something no one wants to see.
+A sudden Power outage and your Xbox One console refusing to restart no matter what is something no one wants to see.

-If you are into a similar situation, not all hope is lost yet.
+If you are in a similar situation, not all hope is lost.
 In this article, we take a look at the best possible solutions to fix and revive the broken Xbox after a power outage.

-- Unplug the cables from the console, wall outlet and power supply (the power brick is connected two way, so remove the power cord that goes to your Console from the Power brick as well).
+- Unplug the cables from the console, wall outlet, and power supply (the power brick is connected two ways, so remove the power cord that goes to your Console from the Power brick as well).

 - Now, wait for a minute.
 It is important that you wait for at least 30 seconds and 1 minute preferably to let the power supply reset properly.

 - After 1 minute, firmly plug the power cable back into the power outlet.
 Also, connect the console cord to the power brick, but don’t connect to the console yet.

 - Now check the LED light on the power brick.
 If it is blinking, connect the power cord to the Console.
 Do not turn on the console yet.

 - If the light is still blinking or off, you may need to replace the power supply unit.
 You can order a replacement easily from the local store or Microsoft’s Official page.

 - Now check the lights again.
 If it is not blinking, then turn on the console and check for any improvements.